 - What goals do I have set for my business?

 - What are my core values when it comes to my business?

-- Does this opportunity match with my goals & my core values?
+- Does this opportunity match my goals & my core values?

 Collaboration over competition

-Building your network in the entrepreneurship space is important to continue to grow as an entrepreneur.
-When you take the time to focus on finding ways to collaborate with other people you're allowing yourself to be exposed to more people which will continue to increase your brand awareness.
-A couple things you can do to collaborate is going on other people's podcasts, amplify other people's work, be a guest blogger, host a guest speaking engagement.
+Before becoming an entrepreneur, it’s important to build your network in the entrepreneurship space to continue to grow as an entrepreneur.
+When you take the time to focus on finding ways to collaborate with other people you’re allowing yourself to be exposed to more people which will continue to increase your brand awareness.
+A couple of things you can do to collaborate are to go on other people’s podcasts, amplify other people’s work, be a guest blogger, and host a guest speaking engagement.
 Anything that will allow you to further your reach is worth more to you than trying to compete with other people in your industry.

 The reality is that the people who are doing similar things as you aren’t doing it EXACTLY like you.
 You all may have different niches, you all may focus on different areas of the business, and also you can’t possibly work with everyone there is to work with nor should you want to.
 Operating from a mindset of abundance instead of scarcity will allow you to better partner with people and will allow you to reach your full potential within your business.

-When you started your business, you did it to allow yourself to have a sense of freedom and because you wanted more for yourself in some way.
+When you started your business and become an entrepreneur, you did it to allow yourself to have a sense of freedom and because you wanted more for yourself in some way.
 That process should be fun and feel rewarding to you.
-For those who are starting their business while working a 9-5, you started a business so that it shouldn't feel like your 9-5 so don't allow it to.
+For those who are starting their business while working a 9-5, you started a business so that it shouldn’t feel like your 9-5 so don’t allow it to.
 Take the time to enjoy your business and the growing pains that come with it.
 Trust your process and own your journey.